procrash/petya-green-multicore/README.md

 [+] nGuJGbmDuVN9XmLa is a valid key
 </pre>
-2) If you don't have a key and you want to search it:
+2) If you don't have a key and you want to search it add either --cpu or --gpu in the command line options:
 <pre>
 ./petya_green [disk dump] [key]
 </pre>
 Example:
 <pre>
-./petya_green disk_fragment.bin
+./petya_green disk_fragment.bin --gpu
 [+] Petya bootloader detected!
 [+] Petya http address detected!
 [+] Petya FOUND on the disk!